Skip to Content

 Content

-• AI in the management and implementation of European Commission-funded projects: support for activity monitoring, technical and financial reporting, report drafting, and optimisation of project coordination and communication processes
+• AI in the management and implementation of funded projects: support for activity monitoring, partner coordination, preparation of technical reports, meeting summarisation, management of deliverables, milestones, risks, communication, and internal control processes

 Practical focus